Vladimir Andreevich Tranzschel

 He graduated from Saint Petersburg University in 1889 and became an assistant at the Imperial Forestry Institute in Saint Petersburg.
+From 1895 until 1899 he was co-editor of the exsiccata Fungi Rossiae exsiccati.
 1898–1900, he was stationed at the University of Warsaw, but soon returned to Saint Petersburg and took a position a curator at the Botanic Garden of the Imperial Academy of Sciences.
 He remained affiliated with the Academy for the remainder of his career, from 1912 as senior botanist.
 He travelled and made collections in European Russia, Germany, Switzerland, Austria, Crimea, Kyrgyzstan, Pamir Mountains, Ussuri and Primorsky.